 Consult the HSA Generic Preventive Drug List to see if your drug is included in this benefit.

-With a Value-Based Drug Benefit, your prescription medications fall into one of four categories or “tiers.”
-Each tier has a different copay or coinsurance.
-Under the Value-Based Drug Benefit, medications are categorized by tier based on their quality, value and effectiveness—not by their generic, brand-name or specialty drug label.
-So, for this benefit each tier may contain a combination of generic, brand-name and specialty drugs.
+With a Value-Based Drug Benefit, your prescription medications fall into one of four categories or “levels.”
+Each level has a different copay or coinsurance.
+Under the Value-Based Drug Benefit, medications are categorized by level based on their quality, value and effectiveness-not by their generic, brand-name or specialty drug label.
+So, for this benefit each level may contain a combination of generic, brand-name and specialty drugs.